rafirahman27/Preparing_for_the_next_Pandemic/README.md

 HHS received funding for this analysis and hired our consulting firm, FF consulting, to develop machine learning models that could explain which variables were most strongly linked to covid outcomes.
 HHS specifically was interested not only in different policy explanations, but also asked us to consider demographics such as age and race, the pre-existing health conditions of the populations, income, education, and any other factors we found to be potentially causational.

 ## Background:
-Both in terms of total deaths, as well as deaths per capita, The United States fared worse than most other countries during the coronoavirus pandemic.
+Both in terms of total deaths, as well as deaths per capita, The United States fared worse than most other countries during the coronavirus pandemic.
 In the United States, more than 341 people out of 100,000 died due to coronavirus.
 Only Peru had per population more deaths than the United States (John Hopkins Coronavirus Resource Center).
 Some states and counties within the United States fared better or worse than others (Lancet study).

-With the pandemic occuring so recently, there are few comprehensive studies examining the links between coronavirus outcomes and different factors such as demographic differences or policy choices.
-However...
+With the pandemic occurring so recently, there are few comprehensive studies examining the links between coronavirus outcomes and different factors such as demographic differences or policy choices.
+However we were able to find a few studies examining coronavirus outcomes in the United States and abroad.

 https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)00461-0/fulltext